blukatdevelopment/UnchainedWorldsOld/character_creation/classes/gunsmith.md

 cannot use double-tap if you have fired more than once already on this turn.

 ### Action Surge
-You may now expend a stamina die take one additional action this turn.
+You may expend a stamina die and take one additional action this turn.
 You may only use action surge once per turn.

 ## Firearms